9 Fixed Mindset VS Growth Mindset Real-World Examples

 If you believe you were born with as much talent, intelligence, and skill as you will ever have, you probably often feel like you need to prove yourself to others.
 Why?
 Because if there is a limit on these personal characteristics, you want to be able to demonstrate that you’re strong in each of them.

-Any success you achieve affirms your inherent characteristics, and in order to maintain a sense of confidence, you have to avoid anyone potentially seeing you make a mistake.
+Any success you achieve affirms your inherent characteristics, and to maintain a sense of confidence, you have to avoid anyone who could potentially see you make a mistake.

 If you have a fixed mindset, you’re always trying to prove to other people (and to yourself) that whatever level of skill you have is enough.
-Otherwise, you will be seen as being inadequate and there is nothing you can do to change that.
+Otherwise, you will be seen as inadequate, and you can do nothing to change that.

-However, with a growth mindset, your confidence comes from within and you don’t need any outside validation to help you feel like you’re enough because you’re well-aware of your value.
+However, with a growth mindset, your confidence comes from within.
+You don’t need any outside validation to help you feel like you’re enough because you’re well-aware of your value.
 You know your strengths and where you have room for improvement, and you see yourself as a constant work in progress.

 When thinking about your self-confidence…